w3c/wai-aria-practices/ARIA/apg/practices/practices.md

                   <span>Communicating Value and Limits for Range Widgets</span>
                 </h2>
               </a>
-              <div class="tile-introduction">ARIA defines roles like meter, progressbar and scrollbar as range widgets, which means they communicate a value that is typically numeric and constrained to defined limits.</div>
+              <div class="tile-introduction">ARIA defines the following roles as range widgets, which means they communicate a value that is typically numeric and constrained to defined limits.</div>
             </li>

             <li class="tile tile-structural-roles">